cryptopool-builders/Multi-Pool-Installer/README.md

 /home/crypto-data/yiimp | General install location for YiiMP /home/crypto-data/yiimp/starts | screens and stratum sh files - you do not need to run these /home/crypto-data/yiimp/site | -
-/home/crypto-data/yiimp/site/backup | backup location for mysql DB /home/crypto-data/yiimp/site/configuration | New location of your serverconfig.php
+/home/crypto-data/yiimp/site/web | New location for YiiMP web files /home/crypto-data/yiimp/site/backup | backup location for mysql DB /home/crypto-data/yiimp/site/configuration | New location of your serverconfig.php
 /home/crypto-data/yiimp/site/crons | New location of the `main:blocks:loop2` sh files
-/home/crypto-data/yiimp/site/log | New location for debug.log and your nginx server log /home/crypto-data/yiimp/site/stratum | New location for your stratum files /home/crypto-data/yiimp/site/web | New location for YiiMP web files
+/home/crypto-data/yiimp/site/log | New location for debug.log and your nginx server log /home/crypto-data/yiimp/site/stratum | New location for your stratum files /home/crypto-data/wallets | New location for wallets

 Permissions have been setup correctly allowing your main user write acess to the /home/crypto-data directories!
 Changing file or directory permissions after install will cause your YiiMP to not function correctly, you have been warned!!